samaonline/Orthogonal-Convolutional-Neural-Networks/imagenet/README.md

 # ImageNet training in PyTorch

+CAUTION: this is the original readme from [PyTorch examples](https://github.com/pytorch/examples/tree/master/imagenet) for your reference.
+Please refer to [OCCN's readme](https://github.com/samaonline/Orthogonal-Convolutional-Neural-Networks/blob/master/README.md) for more instructions.

 This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.

 ## Requirements